ckan/ckanext-spatial/doc/index.rst

 using PostGIS_ as the backend.
 This allows to perform spatial queries and display the dataset extent on the frontend.
-It also provides harvesters to import geospatial metadata into CKAN from other sources, as well as commands to support the CSW standard.
+It also provides harvesters to import geospatial metadata into CKAN from other sources, as well as commands to support the OGC CSW standard via pycsw_.
 Finally, it also includes plugins to preview spatial formats such as GeoJSON_.